Pineappledeydre/streaming_platforms/README.md

+To incorporate the **Movie Recommendation System** into your README, here’s a version with the new section added:

+---

 # 🎬 Streaming Giants: A Comparative Analysis of Netflix, Disney+, and Amazon Prime

 This project provides a comparative analysis of three major streaming platforms: **Netflix**, **Disney+**, and **Amazon Prime**.
 It dives deep into the content available on each platform, exploring aspects like movie/TV show durations, release years, genres, ratings, and the geographical distribution of content.
+Additionally, the project includes a **Movie Recommendation System** that suggests similar titles based on various content attributes.

 ## 📑 Table of Contents
 - [Project Overview](#project-overview)